 Keep in mind that you will still need to keep good track of your crypto trading activity even though it might be tax-free.
 I suggest you use a tool like Cointracker for that.
 Check the other options in my article about crypto portfolio and tax preparation tools.

 Crypto-Friendly Banks in Portugal

-From the information I have so far, it seems that Santander and BBVA both play nice with crypto exchanges.
+From the information I have so far, it seems that Millenium and BBVA both play nice with crypto exchanges.
 Please leave a comment and let me know if you have tried other banks.

 Participating in the Portuguese Crypto Community

 You can follow this Twitter list that features many of the big crypto players that are based in Portugal.
 Please let me know about other crypto players and communities in Portugal by leaving a comment below or by contacting me.